 WESTLAKE VILLAGE, Calif.: 19 November 2015 — Automotive finance providers need to focus their efforts on servicing processes, anticipating the changing needs as well as the diversity of their customers to achieve high levels of satisfaction, according to the J.D.
 Power 2015 U.S. Consumer Financing Satisfaction StudySM released today.

-The study, which was redesigned for 2014 to include used vehicles and expand the time from the financing origination to four years vs. one year used in previous studies, examines the overall customer experience with financing either an automotive loan or lease.
-The study measures satisfaction among customers who financed or leased their vehicle indirectly through a dealer or directly through an auto finance provider in four key factors: on-boarding process; billing and payment process; website; and phone contact.
+The study examines the overall customer experience with financing either an automotive loan or lease.
+The study measures satisfaction among customers who financed or leased their vehicle indirectly through a dealer or directly through an auto finance provider in four key factors: onboarding process; billing and payment process; website; and phone contact.
 The study is conducted in two vehicle segments: luxury and mass market.
 Satisfaction is calculated on a 1,000-point scale.

-- The loan and lease experience differs by segment, with overall satisfaction in the luxury segment significantly higher for leases (847) than for loans (840).
-The opposite is true in the mass market segment, where satisfaction is significantly higher for loans (815) than for leases (807).
+- Loan and Lease Experiences Not Created Equally.
+The loan and lease experience differs by segment, with overall satisfaction in the luxury segment similar for loans and leases (840 and 839, respectively) In contrast, satisfaction in the mass market segment is significantly higher for loans than for leases (821 and 798, respectively).

-Lincoln Automotive Financial Services (867) ranks highest in the luxury segment for the second consecutive year and performs highest in the billing and payment process and website factors.
-Lexus Financial Services (859) ranks second and Audi Financial Services (854) ranks third.
+Lincoln Automotive Financial Services (873) ranks highest in the luxury segment for a third consecutive year and performs particularly well in the onboarding process, billing and payment process and phone contact factors.
+BMW Financial (853) ranks second and Lexus Financial Services (850) ranks third.

-The 2014 U.S. Consumer Financing Satisfaction Study is based on responses from 20,670 new and used vehicle purchasers or lessees who obtained a vehicle loan or lease.
-The study includes vehicles financed for model years 2010 through 2014.
-The study was fielded between July and September 2014.
+The 2015 U.S. Consumer Financing Satisfaction Study is based on responses from 19,522 new- and used-vehicle purchasers or lessees who obtained a vehicle loan or lease.
+The study includes vehicles financed for model years 2012 through 2015.
+The study was fielded from late July through early September 2015.